SoftwareHeritage/swh-web/docs/uri-scheme-browse.rst

 Wherever a revision context is expected in a path (i.e., a **/browse/revision/(sha1_git)/** path fragment) we can put in its stead a path fragment of the form **/origin/(origin_type)/url/(origin_url)/[/visit/(timestamp)/][?branch=(branch)]**.
-Such a fragment is resolved, internally by the SWH archive, to a *sha1_git* as follows:
+Such a fragment is resolved, internally by the SWH archive, to a revision *sha1_git* as follows:

-- if *timestamp* is absent: look for the most recent crawl of origin *origin_id*
+- if *timestamp* is absent: look for the most recent crawl of origin identified by *origin_type* and *origin_url*
-- if *timestamp* is given: look for the closest crawl of origin *origin_id* from timestamp *timestamp*
+- if *timestamp* is given: look for the closest crawl of origin identified by *origin_type* and *origin_url* from timestamp *timestamp*
 - if *branch* is given as a query parameter: look for the branch *branch*
 - if *branch* is absent: look for branch "HEAD" or "master"
-- return the *sha1_git* pointed by the chosen branch
+- return the revision *sha1_git* pointed by the chosen branch

 The already mentioned URLs for revision contexts can therefore be alternatively specified by users as: